 The Nova Scotia Barristers’ Society has embarked on a four year project to transform how we regulate lawyers in our province – we are moving away from prescriptive, one-size-fits-all regulation, into regulation that is risk-focused, proactive, principled and proportionate.
 Most importantly, we are expanding our scope of regulation beyond individuals to entities.
 A key impetus for this work was the highly effective and visionary AMS regulatory model developed in New South Wales by Steve Mark and Tahlia Gordon.
 Steve and Tahlia have been working with our Society on this transformative journey since day one, using their extensive skills, experience and outstanding facilitative and collaborative style to help us move many parts toward a common goal.
 From research, to planning and design, and in due course implementation,the Creative Consequences team has offered experienced, insightful, respectful, nimble guidance and support, despite our working in two different continents.
 They have taken the time to fully understand our culture and our goals, and to adapt their approach to what will work best for our staff and volunteers.
 We doubt we could be undertaking this massive initiative without the experience and support of the Creative Consequences team.’
 Victoria Rees, Director of Professional Responsibility, Nova Scotia Bar Association

-S. Mark and T. Gordon, “Lawyers monopoly under the spotlight”, The Australian, 11 October 2013 It is a well-known historical artefact that the titles barrister and solicitor can be used only by lawyers who hold [...]
+Lawyers under the spotlight S. Mark and T. Gordon, “Lawyers monopoly under the spotlight”, The Australian, 11 October 2013 It is a well-known historical artifact that the titles barrister and solicitor [...]

 Neville Carter, CEO The College of Law, Australia/New Zealand